mindspore-ai/docs/tutorials/source_en/advanced_use/checkpoint_for_hybrid_parallel.md

 The following describes the overall process of training on 64 devices and inference on a single device:

-1. Execute the training to automatically generate the checkpoint files.
+1. Execute the training to automatically generate the checkpoint files and the slice strategy files.

 2. Integrate the saved checkpoint files.